 ••• Current and coming soon…

-Since July 6th, good old Combover Jo the purple hairy robot with an unfortunate hairstyle is roaming in Humber Street Gallery Hull as part of States of Play, an exhibition organised by the Craft Council of England.
+Since July 6th and until September 24th, good old Combover Jo the purple hairy robot with an unfortunate hairstyle is roaming in Humber Street Gallery Hull as part of States of Play, an exhibition organised by the Craft Council of England.

 What they say: “States of Play is a new Crafts Council exhibition for Hull City of Culture 2017 which shows how play shapes our lives and the world around us.
 Work by sixteen UK and international makers and designers turn upside down the idea that play is the preserve of children.
 Instead it is revealed as a creative, social and political force that infuses all areas of life.”

 For the occasion Combover Jo has been updated to version 2.0, losing its hands but gaining an eye, and a much improved dream state.
 Confirming its crowd-pleaser status, the trickster robot moved among and played with a busy crowd on the opening night amongst incredulous gasps and loud laughs.
 The show runs until September 24th.

 Things I liked in States of Play include twisted 3D printer works Thingiverse gone GMO nightmare by Matthew Plummer Hernandez, rejection letter automated crows by Ting Tong Chang, blow-activated wind device by MischerTraxler Studio, the optical non-things by Glithero and the silver pineapples on the gallery’s front by Silo Studio.
 Check it out, Hull as City of Culture 2017 has lots going on!

 Combover Jo is the moving part of the installation Am I Robot, originally commissioned for The Imitation Game exhibition in Manchester Art Gallery.
 The exhibition was inspired by Alan Turing’s seminal paper Computing Machinery and Intelligence.

 •– Electric Wildertree Wrekshop ———————